 - Transfer the dough to a floured surface and divide dough in half.
 Reserving 1/2 of the dough for another use.
 With the remaining 1/2 divide into thirds (approx 200 gr).

 - Gently press or roll each third into a strip that is 12-inches long and 5-inches wide.
 Divide filling equally between each rectangle.
 Spread over the dough leaving a 1/2 inch border.
-Carefully roll up dough lengthwise and pinch the seam along the long side.
-Repeat on the remaining dough.
-Place the three filled doughs next to each other seam side down and braid them together.

-- Sprinkle with coarse sanding sugar.
+- Lastly, sprinkle with coarse sanding sugar.
 Let the bread cool in the pan for about 15 minutes.
 Run a knife around the edges of the pan and carefully turn the loaf onto the rack to cool completely.
 If you have lined the pan with parchment, carefully lift the sides of the parchment and place bread on the cooling rack.

-Try to resist slicing the bread before it has completely cooled.
-Sweet and butter Easter bread.
-If by chance you have leftovers, try making Easter bread french toast.
-Amazing!!
+Try to resist slicing the bread before it has completely cooled!

 No-knead Easter Bread